dikhan/dropwizard-header-metric/README.md

 ```

-- Add the following your configuration yml:
+- Update DropWizard's application yml configuration file:

-Both properties (headersToTraceJson and metricPrefix)are optional and can be left empty, though the empty String "" needs
+Both properties (headersToTraceJson and metricPrefix) are optional and can be left empty, though the empty String "" needs
 to be set.
-The headersToTraceJson property value has to be properly formatter as Json object and the double quotes need to be escaped.
+The headersToTraceJson property value has to be properly formatted as Json object and the double quotes need to be escaped.
 The following structures are supported:
-0. Empty Json object: No headers will be tracked in this case
+0. Empty Json object: {} No headers will be tracked in this case
 1. Single key value: {"y-custom-header": "y-custom-header-value1"}
 2. Key with multiple values: {"x-custom-header": ["x-custom-header-value1", "x-custom-header-value2"]}